 In addition, under section 18115 of the Coronavirus Aid, Relief, and Economic Security (CARES) Act (Public Law 116-136), laboratories, including those in patient care settings operating under a Clinical Laboratory Improvement Amendments (CLIA) Certificate of Waiver, Certificate of Compliance or Certificate of Accreditation, must report the results of COVID-19 tests to the Department of Health and Human Services (HHS) or its designee, in such form and manner as the Secretary may prescribe, during the declared public health emergency.

-For additional information, see the laboratory data reporting guidance and FAQs from the Department of Health and Human Services (HHS).
+For additional information, see the Diagnostic Data & Reporting page from the Department of Health and Human Services (HHS).

 When FDA issues an Emergency Use Authorization (EUA) for a COVID-19 test, the letter of authorization includes a condition that requires authorized laboratories performing COVID-19 testing to have a process in place for reporting test results to healthcare providers and relevant public health authorities, as appropriate.
 FDA considers this condition to include authorized laboratories reporting test results to HHS in accordance with section 18115 of the CARES Act.

 A: In order to reduce reporting burdens for testing facilities and ensure that the core COVID-19 related test data is accurate and meaningful, pre-harmonized terminology standards -- LOINC and SNOMED-CT codes -- are available.
 Using this basic and simple approach to ensuring the same test is described the same way can help establish infrastructure needed to accomplish our mission of protecting and promoting public health.